“I have something to tell you but, you’ve got to promise not to tell anyone yet.”

 “You’re pregnant?
 You’re pregnant, right!”

 And that’s the conversation I had with my sister the first month she missed her period.
-Call it telepathy or some weird kind of sisterly bond, but I just knew in her voice that she was breaking the news.
+Telepathy, or some next-level bonding of the minds, but I just knew in her voice that she was breaking the news.
 Once I found out, I had to take a pregnant pause (pun intended) for another month until we told our parents.
-She wanted to do it after she got her first scan at 8 weeks.
+She wanted to do the big reveal after she got her first scan at 8 weeks.

 But, I was already a maasi from that first phone call.
 In fact, my sister’s pregnancy was the first amongst us siblings and the 9 months that followed were a whirlwind of emotions.
 So before you become a maasi, you’ve got some pretty big shoes to fill as the best sister ever, who ensures her sibling’s pregnancy is as smooth sailing as can possibly be.